florianherrengt/spacetime_explained/README.md

 When you are looking at fireworks, the rocket explodes and the light is traveling through space to your eye.
 It's only when the light hits you your eye that you get the information: "The rocked has exploded"

-> Gravity bends spcace and information can only travel through space at the speed of light
+> Gravity bends space and information can only travel through space at the speed of light
 >
 > Gravitational dilation is a similar concept - you've stretched and bent space with gravity, so you're now going faster through that space and slower through time.